Laws & Rights

 - Walk away from danger, defend yourself only if necessary

 - If there are people around, address the person directly e.g. “you in the red coat”

 Reporting to the police

 If you are considering reporting an attack to the police, there are things you can do to help preserve the evidence.
 Try not to bathe, shower, brush your teeth or change your clothes.
 If you do want to change your clothes, do not wash the ones that you were wearing at the time of the attack.
 If the attack happened in your home, try not to move or change anything, as there might be vital evidence there.
 We can liaise with the police on your behalf if you wish us to help you with your report and we also provide lots of emotional support to help you through it.

-Sign up to these alerts online and we also publish them in a fortnightly newsletter which we can give to you during drop in, street outreach or home visits.
+You can sign up to Ugly mugs online and we publish them monthly in our newsletter which we can give to you during drop-in, outreach or at home visits.